Celsius (CELH)

 11. Balance Sheet Assessment

-It was good to see Celsius beat analysts’ EPS expectations this quarter.
-We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a solid print.
-Investors were likely hoping for more, and shares traded down 12.2% to $52.60 immediately after reporting.
+We were impressed by how significantly Celsius blew past analysts’ EBITDA expectations this quarter.
+We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
+On the other hand, its gross margin missed.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock traded up 17% to $59.21 immediately after reporting.

 13. Is Now The Time To Buy Celsius?

-In our opinion, Celsius is a solid company.
+We think Celsius is a solid business.
 First off, its revenue growth was exceptional over the last three years.
-And while its declining operating margin shows the business has become less efficient, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
-On top of that, its EPS growth over the last three years has been fantastic.
+And while Celsius’s declining operating margin shows the business has become less efficient, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Celsius’s P/E ratio based on the next 12 months is 26.4x.
+Celsius’s P/E ratio based on the next 12 months is 32.7x.
 At this valuation, there’s a lot of good news priced in.
-Add this one to your watchlist and come back to it later.
+This is a good one to add to your watchlist - there are better opportunities elsewhere at the moment.